VirginiaLynne was a caregiver for in-laws with Alzheimer's, and she shares her extensive research in dementia and elder care to help others.

 How to Talk With Your Loved One

 Giving care is emotionally and physically exhausting.
 Many people become overwhelmed and so stressed that they may have worse health than the one they are caring for.
 Even though you may feel guilty, you need to give time for yourself.
 I did not do as good a job of this as I should have.
-I forgot to remember how many people were depending on me to stay healthy and I let myself get worn down so that I had a six-month fungal pneumonia.
+I forgot to remember how many people were depending on me to stay healthy and I let myself get worn down so that I had six-month fungal pneumonia.
+I also stopped eating healthy meals and exercising which made me gain weight that was hard to lose.
 Don't let that happen to you!
 Here are some things to remember:

 - Go to your regular doctor, dental and eye appointments.
 Your medical advisers will help you keep healthy.
 Be sure to tell them about your caregiving tasks and take their advice about how to make sure you are healthy.